 The staff team is led by Director Steve Gardam, who joined in February 2015.
-Museum staff teams include Learning, Collections, Marketing & Design, Finance & Office, Projects & Facilities, Retail & Visitor Experience.
+Museum staff teams include Learning, Collections, Marketing & Design, Finance & Office, Projects & Facilities, Visitor Experience & Retail.

-There are 20 individuals on our main staff (many are part-time, so this is 14.9 FTE), plus frontline Museum Assistants who work weekends and in school holidays when we welcome most of our general visitors.
+There are 23 individuals on our main staff (most are part-time, so this is 16 FTE), plus frontline Museum Assistants who work weekends and in school holidays when we welcome most of our general visitors.

 The Museum Board of Trustees appoints and oversees the work of the Director and their staff.
-Our Chair of Trustees is Isobel Hunter MBE, and the Vice Chair is Paul Griffiths.
-Our trustees are all volunteers in their role at the Museum; they bring a raft of professional experience from different fields including other museums, cultural organisations, and visitor attractions, fundraising and finance, marketing, and education.
+Our Chair of Trustees is Isobel Hunter MBE, CEO of Libraries Connected, and the Vice Chair is Paul Griffiths, Director of Painshill Park Trust.
+Our trustees are all volunteers in their role at the Museum; they bring a raft of professional experience from different fields including other museums, cultural organisations and visitor attractions, fundraising and finance, marketing and education.